-Elijah loves hockey, football, basketball, and superheroes.
-Thanks to the Stollery Children’s Hospital, he can continue to play sports and be strong like the superhero he is.
+Elijah loves playing hockey, football and basketball.
+Thanks to the Stollery Children’s Hospital, he can continue to play sports and hang out with family and friends.

 Thirteen years ago, soon-to-be parents Tracie and Sue received a call letting them know the child they were to foster (and eventually adopt) had been born at only 33 weeks.
 When they met little Elijah, he was hooked up to a feeding tube and struggling with his oxygen levels.
 A week later, experts at the Stollery diagnosed him with several holes in his heart and Tetralogy of Fallot, meaning a valve in his heart was too narrow and he’d need surgery in a few months.